DomiKamu/OhmerPrems/docs/modules/6OP-DX-Kompakt/Manual.md

 ---

-About modulation matrix, following DX7 parameters can't be modulated (they can't be selected as modulation target):
+:warning: Following DX7 parameters can't be modulated (they can't be selected as "target" from modulation matrix):

 - OP SWITCH (operator on/off toggle).
 - OP MODE (RATIO/FIXED toggle).